Metadata localization allows your non-English users to access workspace workspaces in their native language.

 - Localized versions can be used only to consume the content.
 For example, a German localization user would see metrics and reports in localized into German but they cannot change names of metrics or reports in their localized version.

-- Within one object in a project (such as a report), only one translation of a string can exist.
+- Within one object in a workspace (such as a report), only one translation of a string can exist.
 For example, if a report on a dashboard contains two columns named "Economy" and "Economy", these must be translated as "Wirtschaft" and "Wirtschaft" in German.
 The need for different translations for one string comes typically when localizing between rich and limited vocabulary languages.
 In such case, you can add a space (" ") at the end of the translation, to differentiate the string.

 Metadata Localization Process